pipekit/argo-workflows/docs/artifact-plugin.md

 - Handle errors gracefully and return appropriate error messages
 - Support both file and directory artifacts where applicable
 - Consider implementing timeouts and retry logic for storage operations
+- IMPORTANT: SIGTERM signals must be handled gracefully to exit with a `0` exit code

 ### 4. Build and Package